 Guihulngan City – Negros Oriental

 Guihulngan is a city in the northern part of Negros Oriental.
 The city has a population of about 95,000, according to the 2010 census.
-As all other municipalities in Philippines, the city of Guihulngan is subdivided in barangays.
+As all other municipalities in the Philippines, the city of Guihulngan is subdivided in barangays.
 It has a total of 33 barangays.

 Brief History of Guihulngan

 There are more legends about the way the city acquired its name.
 One version is saying that the municipality got its name from the name of a river flowing directly to the town proper from the spring in Anhaw.
 The word Guipadulngan is translated as “the point where the river flows its end”.
 Another old tale tells a story from the 19th century, an era when the Philippines was still a Spanish colony.
 Many people were captured by the Spanish soldiers, killed and thrown into the sea, which is called today Tañon Strait.
 Other legends claim that a bell was dropped into the sea when they found out that it was used by the lookout guards to warn the town population of the coming of Spanish.
-Since then the town has been called Guihulngan, translated as “the place were was dropped a thing”.
+Since then the town has been called Guihulngan, translated as “the place was dropped a thing”.
 Nowadays it is unclear if the name of the city originated as Guihulngan or Guipadulngan, but it is certain that its name is truly symbolic, a lot of blessings “dropped” on the city.

 Barangays of Guihulngan City Negros Oriental